What characterizes the process of autolysis?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 The process of autolysis is characterized by the self-digestion of cells.
-This occurs when the cells’ own enzymes, particularly those from lysosomes, begin to break down cellular components after the death of the organism.
-Autolysis is a natural process that typically starts shortly after death, as the lack of oxygen and metabolic activity leads to the breakdown of cellular structures from within.
+This occurs when the cells begin to break down their own components due to the action of enzymes that are released from lysosomes or produced within the cells themselves.
+This process typically starts shortly after death, when the lack of oxygen and the cessation of circulatory functions lead to tissue breakdown.

 Subscribe